-B 1 I

-1.2 December 2014 Annual Review (formal consultation)

-Updates following informal consultation.

-Further review to align to Modification 0465V:

-'Introduction of the Planning and Advanced

-Reservation Capacity Agreement (PARCA),

-Weighted Average PARCA Security' and the

-4.0 revised Licence arrangement.

-1.3 January 2015 Minor Changes following industry consultation to improve clarity

-Submitted for Approval

-2.0 February 2015 Authority Approval subject to a number of minor

-clarifications.

-2.1 December 2014 Informal consultation

-Updated to align to Modifications:

-0500: EU Capacity Regulations - Capacity Allocation Mechanisms with Congestion Management Procedures

-and

-0501: Treatment of Existing Entry Capacity Rights at the Bacton ASEP to comply with EU Capacity Regulations

-or

-0501A: Treatment of Existing Entry Capacity Rights at the Bacton ASEP to comply with EU Capacity Regulations, including capacity return

-option

-0501B: Treatment of Existing Entry Capacity Rights at the Bacton ASEP to comply with EU Capacity Regulations, including a restricted capacity return option or

-0501C: Treatment of Existing Entry Capacity Rights at the Bacton ASEP to comply with EU Capacity Regulations, including a capped capacity return option and an aggregate overrun regime

-and an algebra and an algebra

-and the draft revised licence arrangement
+1.2 December 2014 Annual Review (formal consultation) Updates following informal consultation.
+Further review to align to Modification 0465V: 'Introduction of the Planning and Advanced Reservation Capacity Agreement (PARCA), Weighted Average PARCA Security' and the revised Licence arrangement.
+1.3 January 2015 Minor Changes following industry consultation to improve clarity Submitted for Approval 2.0 February 2015 Authority Approval subject to a number of minor 2.0 clarifications.
+2.1 December 2014 Informal consultation Updated to align to Modifications: 0500: EU Capacity Regulations - Capacity Allocation Mechanisms with Congestion Management Procedures and 0501: Treatment of Existing Entry Capacity Rights at the Bacton ASEP to comply with EU Capacity Regulations or 0501A: Treatment of Existing Entry Capacity Rights at the Bacton ASEP to comply with EU Capacity Regulations, including capacity return option or 0501B: Treatment of Existing Entry Capacity Rights at the Bacton ASEP to comply with EU Capacity Regulations, including a restricted capacity return option or 0501C: Treatment of Existing Entry Capacity Rights at the Bacton ASEP to comply with EU Capacity Regulations, including a capped capacity return option and an aggregate overrun regime and the draft revised licence arrangement

 2.2 July 2015 Annual Review (formal consultation) Updates following informal consultation.
 Minor updates based on recommendations from 2015 Examination.
 Further review to align to Modification 0501V: 'Treatment of Existing Entry Capacity Rights at the Bacton ASEP to comply with EU Capacity Regulations'.
 2.3 August 2015 No further changes following consultation.
 Submitted for Approval 3.0 October 2015 Authority Approval subject to a number of minor clarifications.
 3.1 April 2017 Industry consultation: Update to align to UNC Modifications: 0598S: Amendments to Capacity Allocations Mechanisms to comply with EU Capacity Regulations and; 0597: Rules for the release of incremental capacity at Interconnection Points.
+3.1 May 2017 Minor amendments following consultation 4.0 July 2017 Authority Approval.